Lennart05/toponym/README.md

 The additional parameter `polygon` allows users to restrict the data to a subset of the selected countries.
 Only toponyms within the polygon are selected.
-The polygon need to intersect or be within a country specified by the `countries` parameter.
+The polygon needs to intersect or be within a country specified by the `countries` parameter.
 The package contains a predefined polygon for the historical Danelaw area of England for purposes of illustration:

 ``` r
 topFreq(countries = "GB",